-1976 - State Senator Behr (R-Mill Valley) introduces SB-1482 to add a portion of the Stanislaus River to the state system.
+1976 - State Senator Behr (R-Mill Valley) introduces SB-1482 to add the Camp Nine to Parrot's Ferry Bridge and Goodwin Dam to the San Joaquin River confluence reaches of the Stanislaus River to the state system.
 The bill is tabled with a 4-4 vote in the Senate Natural Resources and Wildlife Committee and dies.
 Assemblyman Dixon Arnett (R-San Mateo) introduces the similar AB-1460.
-The bill also dies.
+The bill also fails to pass.
 Congress clarifies the upstream boundary for the Middle Fork of the Feather River, one of the original national wild & scenic rivers.
 The new boundaries encompass 77.6 miles from the confluence of its tributary streams one kilometer south of Beckwourth and then down to Oroville Reservoir (S. 1506, 94th Congress, Lee Metcalf, D-Montana).
 The original 1968 National Wild & Scenic Rivers Act had included the entire headwaters, which included multiple channels through upstream meadows.